mbari-org/m3-quickstart/README.md

 bin/vars_register_media.sh "Doc Ricketts" "Doc Ricketts 2309" "http://m3.shore.mbari.org/videos/master/2021/11/2309/D2309_20211109T132100.3Z_prores.mov"
 ```

+## Applications

 ### VARS Annotation

-VARS Annotation will run on Window, macOS, and Linux.
+VARS Annotation is one of the applications used to create annotations on video.
+It will run on Window, macOS, and Linux.
 At MBARI, we use macOS.
-If you need a build of VARS Annotation for your operating system submit create a request [here](https://github.com/mbari-media-management/vars-annotation/issues)
+If you need a build of VARS Annotation for your operating system submit create a request [here](https://github.com/mbari-media-management/vars-annotation/issues).
+It requires a separate VARS-compatible video player.
+(See the [Prebuilt Applications section above](#Prebuilt-applications)).

+### VARS Query (beta)

+VARS Query is a web application that can be used to search for and retrieve annotations, videos, and images.
+A link to open it will be on `Welcome to the MBARI Media Managment (M3) Server` page.
+On a single machine you can get to that page using `http://localhost`.

+### VARS Knowledge-base Editor (alpha)

+VARS Knowledge-base Editor is a web application that is used to modify the knowledge-base, a lexicon and phylogenetic tree of terms that can be used to annotate in various VARS applications.

+### VARS Gridview

+[VARS Gridiview](https://github.com/mbari-org/vars-gridview) is a bulk editing tool for reviewing and correcting bounding box annotations, such as machine learning generated annotations.

+### Mondrian (alpha)

+[Mondrian](https://github.com/mbari-org/mondrian) is an image annotation application.
+Please be aware that images must be registered in VARS before they can be annotated.
+There's a script for image registration in `m3-quickstart/bin/vars_register_images.sh`